jbsouthe/appd-etl-export-tool/README.md

 * enabled=false causes the Scheduler to exit after one run, true is the default, when this option is missing.
 * PollIntervalMinutes 60, if enabled, causes the Scheduler to sleep for 60 minutes and run again, continuously
-* FirstRunHistoricNumberOfHours 48, causes the extract to default in pulling the last 48 hours of data for a given query, if no previous run is detected in the control table, specified in the database section later
+* FirstRunHistoricNumberOfDays 2, causes the extract to default in pulling the last 48 hours of data for a given query, if no previous run is detected in the control table, specified in the database section later
+* MaxNumberOfDaysToQueryAtATime 14, forces the run to only pull a maximum of 14 days of data at a time, this means it will always have work to do grabbing 14 days of data each scheduled interval until caught up.
 * ControllerThreads 50, the number of threads to run pulling data from the controllers concurrently
 * DatabaseThreads 50, the number of worker threads watching the data queue to insert into the database
 * ConfigurationRefreshEveryHours 12, after this many hours, all the applications with the configuration setting to pull all metrics, will refresh the metrics in case new ones are registered since start.